skye-git/mavros/README.md

 catkin build --cmake-args -DMAVLINK_DIALECT=skye
 ```

+**Warning:** since mavros cannot use the [c_library](https://github.com/skye-git/c_library) repo directly, you must hard copy the latest version of the skye.xml file, as explained above, and compile the mavlink repo again specifying the desired dialect.
+You must specify the skye dialect everytime you compile the mavlink repo used by mavros.

 #### Troubleshooting
 In case of `CMake Error: Could not find a package configuration file provided by "control_toolbox"`, please install the following packages:
 ```bash